-- 1. To elect the nine directors listed on pages 4-7 of the enclosed Proxy Statement; - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as Interpublic's independent registered public accounting firm for the year 2017; - 3.
+- 1. To elect the eleven directors listed on pages 4-8 of the enclosed Proxy Statement; - To ratify the appointment of PricewaterhouseCoopers LLP as Interpublic's independent registered public accounting firm for the year 2018; - 3.
 To hold an advisory vote on named executive officer compensation; - 4.
-To hold an advisory vote on the frequency of the advisory vote on named executive officer compensation; - 5.
-Transaction of such other business as may properly come before the meeting.
+To vote on a stockholder proposal described in the proxy statement if properly presented at the meeting; and - 5.
+To transact such other business as may properly come before the meeting.